sensu/sensu-go-workshop/lessons/operator/02/README.md

 ## Goals

-In this lesson we will setup a local multi-node Sensu environment for use during the workshop.
+In this lesson we will setup a local Sensu development environment for use during the workshop.
 This lesson is intended for operators of Sensu or anyone who would like to explore Sensu from a technical perspective.

 ## Prerequisites